PayToUse/osudroid-rx/README.md

 | v1.9 | ???? |

 ## Ranking
-While v1.9 is currently being worked on, I had made some changes to ranking and now it accords to it's accuracy
+While v1.9 is currently being worked on, I had made some changes to ranking and now it accords to it's accuracy, but this will be affected on future builds.

 Don't believe me?
 Here is a table to show how it works